 After these optimizations are applied, the p99th query latency becomes much more predictable as shown in the following benchmark:

-As of today, LinkedIn is able to serve this use case reliably with a QPS of multiple 1000s of queries and a p99th query latency of around 80–100ms which is quite impressive.
+As of today, LinkedIn can serve this use case reliably with a QPS of multiple 1000s of queries and a p99th query latency of around 80–100ms which is quite impressive.

 Apache Pinot is being used for critical analytical applications across a variety of industry domains, primarily because of its ability to serve high throughput, low latency queries.
 In this blog, we saw that by default, Pinot was engineered to easily scale out to meet the organic growth.
 However, oftentimes we need to tune the partitioning and segment assignment strategy and reduce the segment footprint for predictable performance.